 Day 1 — Hiroshima/Tokyo

 Travel to Tokyo via the high-speed train from Hiroshima.
 Upon arrival, get acquainted with the city’s celebrated landmarks, including the Imperial Palace, and delve into its cultural heritage at the Edo-Tokyo Museum.
 The museum brings to life Tokyo’s 400-year history, with exhibits illustrating subjects ranging from Kabuki theater and traditional arts to politics and architecture.
 Explore Asakusa, one of Tokyo’s oldest neighborhoods, and the Senso-ji temple, built in the 7th century and now a sizeable complex of shrines, temples, and a pagoda.
 Settle into our hotel late this afternoon, and enjoy an evening at leisure.
-Cerulean Tower Tokyu Hotel (B,L)
+Cerulean Tower Tokyu Hotel or Hotel New Otani (B,L)

 Day 2 — Tokyo